muazu11/malaria-cell-image-classifier/README.md

 This project uses **deep learning** to automate malaria detection from blood smear cell images, providing a fast, consistent, and low-cost diagnostic aid.
 It demonstrates how modern computer vision techniques can support medical professionals and expand diagnostic capacity in low-resource environments.

 ## Overview
 This project implements a model to classify individual blood-cell images as either **Parasitized** (i.e., infected with the malaria parasite) or **Uninfected**.
-It is based on a dataset of ~27,558 segmented cell images (equal numbers of parasitized/uninfected) from thin blood-smear slides. :contentReference[oaicite:0]{index=0}
+It is based on a dataset of ~27,558 segmented cell images (equal numbers of parasitized/uninfected) from thin blood-smear slides.

 ## Features
 - Splits the raw dataset into training, validation, and test sets.
-- Uses Keras’ ImageDataGenerator` for real‐time data augmentation (rotations, shifts, flips etc) to improve generalization.
+- Uses Keras’ ImageDataGenerator` for real‐time data augmentation (rotations, shifts, flips, etc) to improve generalization.
 - Builds a convolutional neural network (CNN) based on a residual network (ResNet) variant, allowing deeper layers while preserving gradient flow.
 - Performs binary classification: an image → “Parasitized” or “Uninfected”.
 - At the end of training: outputs training/validation accuracy & loss plots, prints classification report (precision/recall/f1), and saves the trained model.